-This statement represents the position of SuperFriend IFF Mental Health Foundation on marriage equality in Australia.
+This statement represents the position of SuperFriend Industry Funds’ Mental Health Initiative on marriage equality in Australia.

 As leaders in promoting mental health and wellbeing, we believe that healthy, safe and respectful relationships are essential for the wellbeing of children, adults, couples, families and communities.